 As many of you know, we held our Fall 2015 DiabetesMine D-Data Exchange event on Nov.
 19. One huge highlight of this gathering of diabetes technologists was an amazing talk by Chris Hannemann, a U.C.
 Berkeley alumni and mechanical engineer who in August became the 5th person on the planet to go live using what is known as OpenAPS, a fully functional homemade artificial pancreas.

-Fifteen people and counting are now using this open source closed-loop system, which is made up of a jumble of products cobbled together: a Medtronic insulin pump, Dexcom CGM receiver, raspberry pi device for running Linux OS, a CareLink USB stick to enable communication to the pump, and a battery pack.
+At this point, 15 people and counting are now using this open source closed-loop system, which is made up of a jumble of products cobbled together: a Medtronic insulin pump, Dexcom CGM receiver, Raspberry Pi device for running Linux OS, a CareLink USB stick to enable communication to the pump, and a battery pack.
 Whoa...

 Here's the inside story from Chris himself on how he got involved with this revolution in diabetes care: